thsandfuchs/teched2025-XP2642/README.md

 ## Description

-This repository contains the material for the SAP TechEd 2025 session called XP264 - **Explore how to run cloud-native applications on SAP BTP, Kyma runtime.**
+This repository contains the material for the SAP TechEd 2025 session catalog number XP264 - [**Explore how to run cloud-native applications on SAP BTP, Kyma runtime.**](https://www.sap.com/events/teched/berlin/flow/sap/te25/catalog-inperson/page/catalog/session/1749035076180001oik0)

 ## Overview

 This session introduces attendees to SAP BTP, Kyma runtime - a flexible and easy way to connect and extend enterprise applications in the cloud-native world.
 **Kyma** as of such, part of [Kyma project](https://github.com/kyma-project), is an opinionated set of Kubernetes-based modular building blocks (modules) that provide all the necessary capabilities to develop and run enterprise-grade cloud-native applications.

+Learn how to run applications on the Kyma runtime for SAP BTP and discover the power of smooth integration with cloud applications and on-premise systems using advanced connectivity features.
+Explore operational best practices from mastering troubleshooting techniques and intelligent root-cause analysis to event-driven autoscaling that adapts to your business needs in real time.

 ## Requirements

 The requirements to follow the exercises in this repository are...

+  * You need to have a GitHub user.
+If you don't have one so far, please sign-up on GitHub before going through the exercises

 ## Exercises